Parish Clerk: Mrs Jane Gillard

 Next Council Meeting

-The date of the next meeting is Tuesday 5th December 2017, 7.30 pm at Okehampton Town Hall.
+The date of the next meeting is Tuesday 6th March, 2018, 7.30 pm at Meldon Village Hall.
 Members of the public are welcome and encouraged to attend.

 Neighbourhood Planning - The Hamlets Parish Council and Okehampton Town Council are working with members of the Community to produce a Neighbourhood Plan for Okehampton and The Hamlets.
 This is an ideal opportunity for anyone to be involved in shaping the future of the area.
 If you are interested please contact either Okehampton Town Clerk 01837 53179 or Jane Gillard Okehampton Hamlets Parish Clerk 01837 55728.